Mean-field approximation, Gibbs relaxation, and cross estimates: Introduction

-where $Z[M]\in\R_+$ is the normalization constant ensuring $\int_{\Xd} M= 1$.
-Note that this equation has indeed a unique solution provided $\kappa \beta \|W\|_{\Ld^\infty(\R^d)} < 1$. \item At the level of the $N$-particle system, for fixed $N$, the existence and uniqueness of the steady state~$M^N$ for the Liouville equation~\eqref{eq:Liouville_Langevin} follows e.g.\@ from~\cite{Stroock1997} (without any smallness condition on~$\kappa$).
-Although not explicit in general, it reduces to the usual Gibbs equilibrium in the case $K(x,y)=-\nabla W(x-y)$,
+At the level of the $N$-particle system, for fixed $N$, the existence and uniqueness of the steady state~$M^N$ for the Liouville equation~\eqref{eq:Liouville_Langevin} follows e.g.\@ from~\cite{Stroock1997} (without any smallness condition on~$\kappa$).
+Although not explicit in general, it reduces to the usual Gibbs equilibrium if $K(x,y)=-\nabla W(x-y)$,

 where $Z^N$ is the normalization constant.
 Similarly as for marginals of $F^N$, marginals of $M^N$ will be denoted by $\{M^{N,m}\}_{1\le m\le N}$.
 For $K$ Lipschitz and for $\kappa$ small enough, the uniform-in-$N$ exponential relaxation of the Liouville solution~$F^N$ toward equilibrium~$M^N$ was first established in~\cite[Remark~13]{Bolley_2010} using coupling techniques: specifically, for all $1 \le m \le N$ and~$t\ge0$,